BYRIO/krita-webdoc-zh/user_manual/getting_started/basic_concepts.rst

 The most important one is the **Image**.

-This is a individual copy of the image you opened or made via the file dialog, and where you edit your file.
+This is an individual copy of the image you opened or made via the file dialog, and where you edit your file.
 Krita can allow you to open the file as a new copy via the file menu, or to save it as a new file, or make an incremental save.
-An image contains layers, a colour space, a canvas size and meta-data such as creator, data created, and DPI.
+An image contains layers, a color space, a canvas size and metadata such as creator, data created, and DPI.
 Krita can open multiple images at once, you can switch between them via the :guilabel:`window` menu.

 Because the image is a working copy of the image on the hard drive, you can do a lot of little saving tricks with it:

 New
  Makes a new image.
 When you press :menuselection:`save`, you make a new file on the hard drive.
 Open
  Makes an internal copy of an existing image.
-When you press :menuselection:`save` you will overwrite the original existing image with your working copy.
+When you press :menuselection:`save`, you will overwrite the original existing image with your working copy.
 Open existing image as new
  Similar to Open, however, :menuselection:`save` will request you to specify a saving location: you're making a new copy.
 This is similar to :menuselection:`import` in other programs.
 Create Copy From Current Image